 It should be noted that a qualified community application eliminates all directly contending standard applications, regardless of how well qualified the latter may be.
 This is a fundamental reason for very stringent requirements for qualification of a community-based application, as embodied in the criteria below.
+Accordingly, a finding by the panel that an application does not meet the scoring threshold to prevail in a community priority evaluation is not necessarily an indication the community itself is in some way inadequate or invalid.
 The sequence of the criteria reflects the order in which they will be assessed by the panel.
 The utmost care has been taken to avoid any "double-counting" - any negative aspect found in assessing an application for one criterion should only be counted there and should not affect the assessment for other criteria.